Poset edge densities, nearly reduced words, and barely set-valued tableaux: Acknowledgements

 \section{Acknowledgements}

 The authors thank Zach Hamaker for pointing out an earlier argument for Lemma~\ref{vexillary-lemma} in terms of Lascoux's transition formula for Grothendieck polynomials \cite{LascouxTransitions}.
 We thank K\'{a}ri Ragnarsson and Cara Monical for providing computer code useful in the investigations of Sections~2 and~6, respectively.
 We thank Susanna Fishel and Thomas McConville for pointing out Proposition~\ref{Fishel-McConville-proposition}.
 We thank Thomas McConville for pointing out the examples at the end of Section~\ref{Tamari-subsection}, and thank Alex Garver for help on oriented exchange graphs.
 We thank Sam Hopkins for helpful discussions on the work in \cite{Chan2}, and for sharing with us his preliminary results on shifted Young diagrams.
+We thank Travis Scrimshaw for pointing out the connection between uncrowding and \cite[Theorem~6.11]{Buch02} (specifically the proof sketch).
 We also thank Bruce Sagan for several helpful comments and questions.
+Finally, we thank the anonymous referees for their suggestions.
 VR was partially supported by NSF RTG grant DMS-1148634.
 BT was partially supported by a Simons Foundation Collaboration Grant for Mathematicians.
 AY was partially supported by NSF grant DMS-1500691.